Goods-to-Picker Methods and Alternatives

 Like all GTP technologies, carousels limit worker movement.
 They also help improve inventory security and accuracy while reducing labor costs.
 See Carousel Systems: Questions to Ask.

 An automated storage and retrieval system (AS/RS) is usually enterprise-level automation that ties an entire facility together.
-It’s almost always tied into ERP system and WMS software.
+It’s almost always tied to ERP systems and WMS software.

 Mini-load systems are designed precisely for goods-to-picker operations.
 Smaller loads like boxes, totes, or other hand-loaded items with the need for dynamic access and shorter cycle times are handled in mini-load.